 Lydia McClintock

-The Life Summary of Lydia
+Brief Life History of Lydia

-When Lydia McClintock was born on 5 June 1778, in Hillsborough, Hillsborough, New Hampshire, United States, her father, Alexander McClintok, was 46 and her mother, Jennet Gembel, was 41.
+When Lydia McClintock was born on 5 June 1778, in Hillsborough, Hillsborough, New Hampshire, United States, her father, Alexander McClintock, was 46 and her mother, Jennet Gembel, was 41.
 She married Stephen Curtice on 29 November 1797, in New Hampshire, United States.
 They were the parents of at least 4 sons and 5 daughters.
 She died on 11 September 1844, at the age of 66, and was buried in Danbury, Merrimack, New Hampshire, United States.

 Photos and Memories (0)